Corey Feldman’s Net Worth: 5 Fast Facts You Need to Know

 In a 2016 interview with the Hollywood Reporter, Feldman described Corey’s Angels as a showbusiness venture to “help girls who were kind of lost and needed help to find their way.”

-A Facebook page for Corey’s Angels has over 3,000 followers to date.
+A Facebook page for Corey’s Angels has over 3,000 followers to date, and links to a website that is no longer active.

 5. He Has Cited Lawsuit Fears as His Reason for Withholding Names

-During the interview with the outlet, Feldman shared, “I mean, I’ve had my life threatened twice in the last six months.”
+During his interview with Rolling Stone, Feldman shared, “I mean, I’ve had my life threatened twice in the last six months.”

 READ NEXT: Corey Feldman’s New Documentary Live Stream: Where to Watch It Online